 Which part am I in the strand of three?

 The answer lies in scripture.
 Within the marriage dynamic, there are three roles to be played.
-Someone is to be the head of the home which represents God the Father.
+Someone has to be the head of the home which represents God the Father.
 Then there's the role of Jesus, who was a servant leader sent to do the work of the Father, and then last but certainly not least, there is the Holy Spirit.
 The mighty, rushing wind who moves throughout our lives shaking things up and challenging us to greatness.

 What role does the king of our palace play?